sestaton/tephra/README.md

     make test
     make install

 will configure the software for all users.
-However, it will be necessary to set this variable prior to using Tephra so can find the configuration.
+However, it will be necessary to set this variable prior to using Tephra so the configuration can be found.
 In this case, just export the variable the same way:

     export TEPHRA_DIR=/usr/local/tephra
     tephra findltrs -h